rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

    If an error message appears about port 4000 (the default), it may be because two dashes need to precede the port parameter keyword.

-   On a Mac, "ctrl-c" means hold down the control key and press C.
+   On a Mac, "ctrl-c" means hold down the control key and press C to stop.

+   NOTE: A <strong>_site</strong> folder should now be generated.

 0. Switch to an internet browser to open the server address: